 Yang Chen, Xiaofeng Zhou

 Recent development in information extraction and data management systems arouses elevating efforts in constructing large knowledge bases (KBs).
 These knowledge bases store information in a structured format, facilitating efficient processing and querying.
 Examples of these knowledge bases include DBpedia, DeepDive, Freebase, Google Knowledge Graph, Knowledge Vault, NELL, OpenIE, ProBase, ProbKB, and YAGO.
-However, the extracted knowledge bases often contain incomplete and uncertain knowledge.
+However, the extracted knowledge bases often contain incomplete and uncertain knowledge city maps.
 The query results, consequently, contain incomplete information.
 To improve the quality of the queries, we design the ArchimedesOne knowledge base system to process user queries over such incomplete and uncertain knowledge bases.

 isBornInCountry(x, y) ← isBornInState(x, z), isAStateOf(z, y)

 are structural equivalent because they have the same structure and argument order herunterladen.
 Storing them in a single relational table, e.g.:

 H(x, y) | B1(x, z) | B2(z, y) ------------------+-----------------+---------------- isBornInCountry | isBornInState | isAStateOf isBornInState | isBornInCity | isACityOf

 we are able to apply them in batches, as described in the SIGMOD’14 paper.